martinthomson/logins/api.md

 Field name | Description
 --- | ---
-origin | The Origin to which the login applies, formatted as a URL (for example, "http://www.site.com").
-A port number (":123") may be appended. formSubmitURL | The URL a form-based login was submitted to.
-For logins obtained from HTML forms, this field is the action attribute from the form element, with the path removed (for example, "http://www.site.com").
-Forms with no action attribute default to submitting to their origin URL, so that is stored here.
-This field is null for logins attained from protocol authentications. realm | The HTTP Realm for which the login was requested.
+origin | The Origin to which the login applies (for example, "https://www.site.com" or "https://example.com:8443", see RFC 6454). formSubmitURL | The URL that the login was submitted to.
+In an HTML form, this field is the origin of the action attribute from the form, with the path removed (for example, "https://www.site.com").
+Forms with no action attribute default to submitting to the page origin.
+This field is `null` for HTTP logins. realm | The HTTP Realm for which the login was requested.
 When an HTTP server sends a 401 result, the WWW-Authenticate header includes a realm to identify the "protection space."
 See RFC 2617.
 If the result did not include a realm, or it was blank, the origin is used instead.
-For logins obtained from HTML forms, this field is null. username | The username for the login. password | The password for the login. usernameField | The name attribute for the username input in a form. passwordField | The name attribute for the password input in a form.
+For logins obtained from HTML forms, this field is null. username | The username for the login. password | The password for the login. usernameField | The name attribute for the username input in a form.
+This field is absent for HTTP authentication. passwordField | The name attribute for the password input in a form.
+This field is absent for HTTP authentication.

 ### API methods